upr-fvx/universal-pokemon-randomizer-fvx/website/acks.md

 ## Sources of information

 [The Skeetendo community](https://web.archive.org/web/20220929151130/https://hax.iimarckus.org/topic/8058/) was a forum full of hacking information regarding the GameBoy/GameBoy Color Pokemon games.
 It was shut down in 2022, but was an invaluable resource in the development of the randomizers for these games.

 Similarly, [ProjectPokemon](https://projectpokemon.org/) contains a lot of useful information to aid users in hacking the Nintendo DS Pokemon games.
 The research done by members such as andibad, Kaphotics & Bond697 helped the Generation 5 portions of the randomizer get off the ground.

 [The Pokecommunity](https://www.pokecommunity.com/) is the largest English-language Pokemon ROM hacking community, and also contains a wealth of useful information, especially information relating to GBA/Generation 3 Pokemon games.

+[The disassemblies and decompilations by the pret team](https://pret.github.io/), are hard to overstate the value of.
+They have left an impact comparable to a large meteor on all parts of the ROM hacking community, and randomizers are not excempt from this.
+When trying to understand the inner workings of a game, nothing beats being able to read its code.

+[The pret Discord server](https://discord.com/invite/d5dubZ3) is the prime forum for discussing the contents of pret resources, and ROM hacking using them.
+Considering disassembly hacking is now dominating the Gen 1 and 2 scenes, and Gen 3 hacking is in transition of being mostly decomp, this community plays a vital role in sharing knowledge and providing support for hackers of these games.

+[The Kingdom of DS Hacking!
+Discord server](https://discord.com/invite/m4XcSTB4ga) covers what the pret server lacks, by focusing on the Gen 4/5 games.
+Much information can be found here about said games, and the research conducted by its members furthers our understanding of how to hack them.
+Special thanks to AdAstra!

 ## Tools used